indiser/Manga-Website/Readme.md

   - *Reality:* "If it ain't broke, don't fix it"
   - *Counter-argument:* "But it IS broke"
   - *Response:* "But it WORKS"
+  - *Update:* Already rewrote it once due to deprecation, not doing it again

 ---